 The first stage was to test the subscription model and ensure it was viable with a sufficient number of existing customers.

-Once this testing had been completed and CleanMyMac X was launched as a primarily SaaS product (with an option for one-off purchase), the focus shifted to maximising retention of new subscription customers.
+Once this testing had been completed and CleanMyMac X was launched as a primarily SaaS product (with an option for one-off purchase), the focus shifted to maximizing retention of new subscription customers.

-Paddle implemented its end-to-end Optimised Payment Acceptance via global infrastructure of banks, payment processors and card companies to maximise checkout and renewal payment acceptance in addition to other features as auto-updating of expired cards to ensure customers can continue to pay for their subscriptions.
-Intelligent Payment Dunning in order to maximise the rate of successful payments even if it failed initially.
-Email Dunning helps create and send optimised pre-billing and payment failure messages to customers.
+Paddle implemented its end-to-end Optimised Payment Acceptance via global infrastructure of banks, payment processors and card companies to maximize checkout and renewal payment acceptance in addition to other features as auto-updating of expired cards to ensure customers can continue to pay for their subscriptions.
+Intelligent Payment Dunning in order to maximize the rate of successful payments even if it failed initially.
+Email Dunning helps create and send optimized pre-billing and payment failure messages to customers.

 Paddle has also supported MacPaw in transitioning how they set their financial targets and KPIs to be a better fit with SaaS.
 This included reducing the focus on checkout conversion rate and more emphasis on customer retention, monthly recurring revenue, and customer lifetime value.